Trying to get work experience at a design agency can make you feel left out in the cold - here are some tips.

 Have your own logo – your name or whatever – demonstrate you can brand the thing you know best – yourself.

-Don’t make this some shitty ‘designer’ logo either – think about it and be ready to explain your concept and the thinking behind the brand.
+Don’t make this some random ‘designer’ logo either – think about it and be ready to explain your concept and the thinking behind the brand.

 Also, don’t just include the polished visuals, include sketches, photos of sketchbooks and other initial work that shows your thinking.